kenanmorani/TF-IDF--RAG--and-FAISS-Information-Retrieval/README.md

 ## Description
-This repository contains code comparing TF-IDF-based (RAG) and FAISS-based retrieval models on a downsampled SciFact dataset.
+This repository contains code comparing TF-IDF-based (RAG) and FAISS-based retrieval models on a downsampled SciFact dataset, for an information retrieval tassk.

 ## Dependencies